Scott Bedbury

 Scott A. Bedbury (born October 3, 1957) is an American branding consultant.
 He is CEO of Brandstream, a branding firm, and co-founder and chairman of Upstream Research, an analytics startup.
 He was Nike's advertising director from 1987 to 1994, and Starbucks' chief marketing officer from 1995 to 1998.
+In 2012, Advertising Age ranked Bedbury in the top ten clients bringing "guts and innovation to the business".

 Education

 In 1980, Bedbury graduated from the University of Oregon's School of Journalism and Communication (SOJC) with a Bachelor of Science in Journalism.
 The University of Oregon Alumni Association named him an Outstanding Young Alumnus in 1997.

 Career

-Nike

 Bedbury began his career with Nike in 1987 as worldwide advertising director.
 In 1988, Bedbury and Nike's advertising agency, Wieden & Kennedy, launched "Just Do It", a global campaign that helped move the company from distant third to number one.
 The "Just Do It" campaign opened up the access point to the brand and made it more ageless, more relevant and more multi-cultural.
 In 1989, Bedbury's work with the Nike-Women's Fitness Campaign diversified the audience further, "repositioning Nike as a meaningful brand to women".